MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/how-does-it-work.md

 - For archived keys that were created on-premises before the migration so that content that was protected by AD RMS can continue to be opened after migrating to Azure Rights Management.

 - If customers choose to bring their own key (BYOK) by using Azure Key Vault.
-Azure Information Protection supports key lengths of 1024-bits and 2048-bits.
-For higher security, we recommend a key length of 2048-bits.
+Azure Information Protection supports key lengths of 1024 bits and 2048 bits.
+For higher security, we recommend a key length of 2048 bits.

 ### How the Azure RMS cryptographic keys are stored and secured